 This topic discusses how both parents can enforce and manage parenting and contact rights with their child.
 When parents no longer live together, it becomes difficult to parent their child and fulfill their parental responsibilities in a way that will satisfy both parents’ schedules and needs while also acting in the best interests of a child.
 A court may grant either a parenting or contact order in order to help overcome such difficulties and any disagreements.

 Parenting orders are new to family law and encourage both parents to be involved with the child in most cases.
-The Court may make a Parenting Order when a child has more than one guardian (usually parents) who live apart and need assistance to cooperate in raising the child.
-A Parenting Order can allocate parenting time and parenting responsibilities between the parents.
-A Parenting Order sets out how decisions about the child are to be made, and how the child’s time is shared between the parents.
+The Court may make a Parenting Order when a child has more than one guardian (usually parents) who live apart and need assistance in cooperating in raising their child.
+A Parenting Order can break down parenting time and responsibilities between the guardians.
+A Parenting Order also sets out how decisions about the child are to be made and how the child’s time is shared between the parents.
 It can also include a process on resolving future disputes between the parents in regards to the parenting arrangement.
 Once the parenting order is granted, the court may impose it for a length of time it finds appropriate in the circumstances.

 - Contact would be in the best interest of the child;

 - The child’s physical, mental, or emotional health will be jeopardized if contact is denied; and

 - The guardians’ denial of contact is unreasonable.